Cumberland, Queensland: Bust

 By the 1890s, the easily obtained gold had been removed and a cyanide treatment plant was built to extract gold from the tailings.

 The mine and tramway closed in 1897 and the population decreased from that time.
 In 1899 the telegraph station closed and only one hotel remained.
+By 1900 the mine had produced 2,474 kg of gold at an average of 72 grams per tonne.
 In 1901 only 106 people remained in the town.

 In 1901, Cumberland made the headline for the "Cumberland Poisoning Case".
 On 20 November 1901, two men, John "Scotty" Wilson and Edward Hollywood, were drinking at the hotel and then entered one of the bedrooms where they found a beer bottle and drank from it.
 Unfortunately it contained muriatic acid.
 Both men were taken to Georgetown Hospital, where Hollywood died on 22 November and Wilson on 24 November.
 The police found there were no suspicious circumstances.

 The school closed in 1915, while the post office and the last remaining hotel closed in 1930.

 John Williamson was one of the last remaining residents, continuing cyanide extraction into the 1940s.